Skip to main content

 The second case requires the External Control URCap to be installed.
 While the robot stays the primary device, the URCap comes with a program node that allows to hand over control to secondary devices during the execution of that program node.
 This is especially useful for integrating smaller, single purpose AICA applications into bigger, existing cells.
 Once the AICA application has finished its task, it hands back control to the robot which will continue the execution of the main UR program.
 To set this up, follow the these steps:

-Control by <IP>program node from the External Control URCap at the desired location of a new or existing UR program.
+2. Insert the Control by <IP> program node from the External Control URCap at the desired location of a new or existing UR program.
 The robot remains in local mode.

 The example with a joint trajectory controller from above is given here in its Local Control version.
 Be sure to start the application in AICA Studio first, and the UR program second.